yasirkula/UnityBezierSolution/.github/README.md

 ![inspector](Images/BezierSpline.png)

+When **Quick Edit Mode** is enabled, new points can quickly be added/inserted to the spline and the existing points can be dragged around/snapped to the scene geometry.

+To reverse the order of the end points in a spline, you can right click the BezierSpline component and click the *Invert Spline* button.

 You can tweak the Scene view gizmos via *Project Settings/yasirkula/Bezier Solution* page (on older versions, this menu is located at *Preferences* window).

 ![gizmo-settings](Images/GizmoSettings.png)